isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🔑 Conclusion**
 > The system necessarily and uniquely produces six low-energy Goldstone modes, which is the physical origin of the "six keys."

-### ❓ 1-3.
-What is the "critical tube" repeatedly mentioned in the theory?
+### ❓ 問題 1-3：問題 1-3：問題 1-3：What is the "critical tube" repeatedly mentioned in the theory?

 **💡 Answer:**